suncoast-devs/handbook/lessons/prework/prework.md

 that use the `.NET` ecosystem, `C#` is a common, flexible, and ubiquitous language.

-There are a several resources here that can help you learn some basics of `C#` and `.NET`.
+There are several resources here that can help you learn some basics of `C#` and `.NET`.
 We feel that this
 [four hour video from `freeCodeCamp` and Giraffe Academy is a great start](https://www.youtube.com/watch?v=GhQdlIFylQ8).
 If you do nothing else in this section do watch this video.
 Don't try to type along with the video or even worry about understanding everything that is